Homemade White Bread

 - Onion: Stir in ¼ cup of caramelized or fried onions before kneading.

-- Rosemary Sea Salt: Stir in 1 tablespoon of chopped fresh rosemary and sprinkle coarse sea salt on top.
+- Rosemary Sea Salt: Stir 1 tablespoon of chopped fresh rosemary and sprinkle coarse sea salt on top.

 Use the JUMP TO RECIPE button at the top of this post, or scroll to the bottom to see the PRINTABLE recipe card with ingredient measurements and complete instructions.